plan-systems/design-docs/README.md

 ## Welcome to PLAN!

 PLAN is open-source collaboration software for groups to securely communicate and coordinate activities, featuring:
-- Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and inventory management
+- Channels specialized for chat, file sharing, interactive maps, tasking, scheduling, and logistics
-- End-to-end security, complete data ownership, and mission-critical reliability
+- End-to-end security, total data ownership, and mission-critical reliability
 - A highly visual interface where channels, file, and links are found in virtual spaces
 - Optional storage decentralization for risk mitigation and offline operation
-- Built-in collaboration tools for teams to organize and manage operations
+- Built-in collaboration tools for teams to organize and manage projects and operations
-- Relationship and organization management and visualization
+- Relationship and organization management and visualization (CRM)
-- A “[pluggable](PLAN-API-Documentation.md#Primary-Interfaces)” architecture designed to support modification and flexibility.
+- A [pluggable](PLAN-API-Documentation.md#Primary-Interfaces) architecture designed to support modification and flexibility.

 PLAN’s architecture brings all these parts together into a unified, _integrated_, visual interface.
 The design principles of PLAN center around making information highly interoperable and extensible, inspired by how HTTP originated as a step towards interoperability and compatibility.
 PLAN is freely available through the GNU General Public License ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html)).